Azure-Samples/explore-iot-operations/samples/layered-networking/asset-telemetry.md

 - The Event Hub status is enabled

-## Add the AIO deployments to a single site
+## Add the IoT Operations deployments to a single site

 This article focuses on techniques to set up a layered network.
 The examples use clusters in a single factory called site-1.
 For this article, the admin already created a site named site-1, scoped to the entire subscription.
 All clusters deployed in the same subscription are part of that site, as shown here.